 Residential Accessory Use: A use conducted upon the same lot or parcel as the principal use or structure to which it is accessory.
 The use shall be customary, incidental, appropriate and subordinate to the use of the principal building on such lot or parcel; and uses accessory to principal residential uses permitted without first obtaining a use permit shall be activated with, or subsequent to the construction of the principal structure or activation of the principal use.
-Uses accessory to principal uses permitted by use permit shall be activated with, or subsequent to the construction of the principal structure or activation of the principal use only if authorized by the permit and, in such case, the addition of such accessory uses shall require either an amendment to the permit authorizing the principal use or a separate use permit.
+Uses accessory to principal uses permitted by use permit shall be activated with, or subsequent to the construction of the principal structure or activated with, or subsequent to the construction of the principal use permit shall be activated with, or subsequent to the construction of the principal use only if authorized by the permit and, in such case, the addition of such accessory uses shall require either an amendment to the permit authorizing the principal use or a separate use permit.